zuocheng-liu/pni/README.md

 ### Compared with PHP Extension

-As most PHPers known, It is a conventional way to call C/C++ that to write PHP extension.
+It is a conventional way to call C/C++ that to write PHP extension.
 However, PNI has multiple virtues:

 - Reduce maintenance cost